RomanVSydorenko/VIDAAtv.svdevsoft.com/README.md

 2. Package the application:
    - Create a `.wgt` file (widget package) containing all files
-   - Use: `zip -r hiz-store.wgt config.xml index.html icon.png css/ js/`
+   - Use: `zip -r svdevsoft-tv.wgt config.xml index.html icon.png css/ js/`
    - Sign the package with your developer certificate

 3. Deploy to VIDAA TV: